dfeddema/MLPerfTrainingv3.1/openshift/README.md

 Local Storage Operator discovers the NVMe device and the other storage devices on your server and creates PVs for each of them.

-Create a PVC for the PV that was automatically created for your locally attached NVMe drive (which will contain your training data)
+Now, create a PVC for the PV that was automatically created for your locally attached NVMe drive (which will contain your training data)
 IMPORTANT: PVCs are namespaced - PVs are not.
 Make sure your PVC is in the same namespace where you will run your model.

 create a yaml file for the PVC, and save it as mypvc0.yaml: